sensu/sensu-docs/content/sensu-go/6.3/web-ui/search.md

 check.labels.type == "server"
 {{< /code >}}

-To search for entities that are labeled for any region in the US (e.g. `us-east-1`, `us-west-1`, and so on):
+To search for entities that are labeled for any region in the US (for example, `us-east-1`, `us-west-1`, and so on):

 {{< code shell >}}
 entity.labels.region matches "us"